DAF201/DAF201/About/readme.md

 >
 > ### functions:
 >
->> blink-in: file transstorage, last about 6 months
+>> blink-in: file transstorage, last about 6 months(no longer working due to database rules change)
 >>
 >> storage a image/file less than 50 MB, return a 56 characters string which as a key to get image/file
->>
->> not longer function since July 2022 because of database rules change?
-(It looks like)
 >>
 >> downloading still working for uploaded and not expired images/files
 >>